mattboyer/PYaffs/_drafts/dumps.md

 ## Tools

 I mentioned in the first post that tools exist that can be used to write/read flash for this family of devices.
 The most legit-looking one I found is called *Smart Phone Flash Tool* (or SPFlashTool in some filenames) and is available from [this Russian-language site](http://mtk2000.ucoz.ru/).
-The site looks a bit dodgy in a back alley phone repair shop kinda way, but it also looks like it has some kind of legit affiliation to MediaTek.
+The site looks a bit dodgy in a back-alley phone repair shop kinda way, but it also looks like it has some kind of legit affiliation to MediaTek.
 Anyway, I also grabbed a zip archive containing drivers for MediaTek SoC's in the 65xx series from the site.

 This is what SPFlashTool looks like: